 Returns the point at which the right probability function attains the given value.(Overrides ContinuousDistributionInverseRightProbability(Double).)

 Returns the cumulative probability to the left of (below) the given point.(Overrides ContinuousDistributionLeftProbability(Double).)

 Returns the probability density at the given point.(Overrides ContinuousDistributionProbabilityDensity(Double).)

 Computes a raw moment of the distribution.(Overrides ContinuousDistributionRawMoment(Int32).)

 Returns the cumulative probability to the right of (above) the given point.(Overrides ContinuousDistributionRightProbability(Double).)

 Returns a string that represents the current object.(Inherited from Object.)

 An exponential distribution falls off exponentially in the range from zero to infinity.
 It is a one-parameter distribution, determined entirely by its rate of fall-off.

 The exponential distribution describes the distribution of decay times of radioactive particles.

 Processes resulting in events that are exponentially distributed in time are said to be "ageless" because the hazard function of the exponential distribution is constant.
-The Weibull distribution (WeibullDistribution) is a generalization of the exponential distribution which the hazard function changes (typically by increasing) with time.
+The Weibull distribution (WeibullDistribution) is a generalization of the exponential distribution for which the hazard function changes (usually by increasing) with time.